Benambra: History

 These developments, along with development of significant east–west shipping on the Gippsland Lakes at the time, reoriented travel and transport to the simpler east–west axis, and demoted the Benambra and Omeo regions to a side branch of this main route.

 Facilities (past and present)

 In line with most small country towns the population of Benambra has been in gradual decline over recent years.
 The town itself has always been relatively small in terms of facilities, in line with its population and the relatively short distance and easy access to nearby Omeo.

-Into relatively recent times Benambra supported a primary school, a number of sporting teams and other facilities, including a traditional country pub, the charming Presbyterian (now Uniting) Church erected in 1905, a community hall, a ‘neighbourhood house’, a police station, and a number of small commercial outlets, such as a general store, bank and garage.
+Into relatively recent times Benambra supported a primary school, which operated between 1976—2014, a number of sporting teams and other facilities, including a traditional country pub, the charming Presbyterian (now Uniting) Church erected in 1905, a community hall, a ‘neighbourhood house’, a police station, and a number of small commercial outlets, such as a general store, bank and garage.
 Many of these facilities continue to this day in some form.